 Clients are most often being treated for moderate levels of distress and psychopathology.
 In our opinion this is an exceptional opportunity for trainees to deepen clinical effectiveness, as clients are neither too compromised to engage in “talk therapy” nor too high-functioning to change as a result of it.
 Because both clinical and developmental issues are most often at play with our clients, an intern’s ability to perceive relational and developmental issues is quite important.

-The most frequent issues students present with are depressive disorders (major depression, dysthymia), anxiety disorders (generalized anxiety, PTSD, social phobia, panic disorder, OCD), attention deficit/hyperactivity disorder, eating disorders, substance use, adjustment disorders, bipolar disorders (cyclothymia, bipolar affective disorder) and developmental concerns such as bereavement, sexual trauma recovery, cultural/religious/sexual identity problems or parent-child relational problems.
-We work with students on characterological issues that may be holding them back (both treatment for personality disorders and work on clusters of features that do not reach the diagnostic threshold) but it’s relatively rare for the primary diagnosis here to be a personality disorder.
+The most frequent issues students present with are depressive disorders (major depression, pervasive depressive disorder), anxiety disorders (generalized anxiety, social phobia, panic disorder), trauma and stress related disorders (PTSD, adjustment disorders), attention deficit/hyperactivity disorder, eating disorders, substance use, bipolar disorders (cyclothymia, bipolar affective disorder) and developmental concerns such as bereavement, sexual trauma recovery, cultural/religious/sexual identity problems or parent-child relational problems.
+We work with students on characterological issues that may be holding them back but it’s relatively rare for the primary diagnosis here to be a personality disorder.